 - Identify and understand the primary differences between the accounting principles for NPOs and the accounting principles for FPOs.

-- Identify the basic information required to analyze Religious Organizations
+- Identify the basic information required to analyze Non-Profit and Religious Organizations

-- Analyze the financial statements and other information available from Religious Organizations
+- How to Analyze the financial statements and other information available from Non-Profit and Religious Organizations

-- Utilize key ratios used specifically for Religious Organizations
+- Utilize key ratios used specifically for Non-Profit and Religious Organizations

-- Identify the risks of lending to Religious Organizations
+- Identify the risks of lending to Non-Profit and Religious Organizations

-- Structure loans to minimize the risks associated with lending to Religious Organizations
+- Structure loans to minimize the risks associated with lending to Non-Profit and Religious Organizations

 Who Should Attend?